How To Immigrate To Canada: An Ultimate Guide for Filipinos

 If the program you’re applying for requires you to show proof of funds and you don’t have the required amount yet, you can take some time to find ways to complete your required funds.

-You can save up from your salary and other sources of income, get help from relatives, or sell properties and belongings that you won’t need anymore since you’ll move to a different country anyway.
+You can save up on your salary and other sources of income, get help from relatives, or sell properties and belongings that you won’t need anymore since you’ll move to a different country anyway.

 e.
 Re-assessment of Credentials